DiedByDisgust/netswine/README.md

 #### Archlinux

 Archlinux doesn't have developmental packages.
 All headers and libs are packaged together.
-So just need to install `nethogs`
 ```
-paru -S nethogs-git
+paru -S netswine-git
 ```

 #### Other distros